-Prerequisite: Pre-Calculus, Calculus & ACT comp score of 22 or higher & Math subscore of 23 or higher, or can meet cut scores on the WITC College Placement Tests.
+Prerequisite: Pre-Calculus, Calculus & ACT Math subscore of 26 or higher, or can meet cut scores on the WITC College Placement Tests.

 This is the fifth year of the college prep mathematics sequence, following Pre-Calculus.
 The course will include a review of the properties of the real number system; a review of trigonometry and circular functions; logarithms and exponential functions; and most of the Advanced Placement Calculus AB syllabus.
 Students will receive both high school and college credit for this dual credit course.